 To keep the music going, in between sessions we’d pop the earbuds back into their case and they’d be ready to go and fully charged within an hour and a half.

-Ultimately, while the PowerBeats Pro impressed us, they’re simply not the best true wireless earbuds on the market.
-These earbuds still aren’t noise-cancelling like the Sony SP-700N, nor are they water-proof like the Jaybird Run XT, nor do they sound as good as the RHA TrueConnect - our favorite true wireless earbud at the moment.
+Ultimately, while the Powerbeats Pro impressed us, they’re simply not the best true wireless earbuds on the market.
+These earbuds still aren’t noise-cancelling like the AirPods Pro, nor are they water-proof like the Jaybird Run XT, nor do they sound as good as the RHA TrueConnect - our favorite true wireless earbud at the moment.

-That said, however, they are - in our opinion - Apple’s best true wireless earbuds to date thanks to small additions like the pressure-reducing micro-laser barometric venting hole, their longer battery life and their superior sound quality.
-If we had to choose between wearing these and the AirPods around the house or office, these are what we’d wear.
+That said, however, they are - in our opinion - Apple’s best workout earbuds to date thanks to small additions like the earhooks, pressure-reducing micro-laser barometric venting hole, their longer battery life and superior sound quality.

-To that end, buy these earbuds if you’re an Apple aficionado who can appreciate better-sounding music and features like hands-free Hey Siri, and doesn’t mind paying a bit more for those things.
-The PowerBeats Pro won’t win any awards for providing the best bang for your buck - or svelte design - but they are still Apple’s most premium play into the true wireless space… at least until we get the Apple AirPods 2.
+To that end, buy these earbuds if you’re an Apple-loving gym-goer who can appreciate better-sounding music and features like hands-free Hey Siri, and don’t mind paying a bit more for those things.

 - Until then, don't miss our round-up of the best Beats headphones deals